ordepdev/ordepdev.github.io/_posts/2017-12-26-test-driven-developers.md

 ### 1. Every change must have tests

-Changes that will end up into production must have been covered with tests.
+Changes that will end up in production must have been covered with tests.
 It's as simple as that.
-We can't afford to have critical bugs on testing or production environments being reported by Quality Assurance Analysts, Product Owners, or even Customers.
+We can't afford to have critical bugs in testing or production environments being reported by Quality Assurance Analysts, Product Owners, or even Customers.
 We just can't.
 It's an embarrassing and costly situation.